-Criteria question Assessment Optional comments Y IP ld N (Max 250 characters) 1.
-Internal Review (Note: Agencies that have not received any RTI or IP Internal Review applications since 1 July 2010 (i.e.'No' to Gateway question 2), are skipped over Section D8.1.)
+Criteria question Assessment Optional comme Optional comments Y IP Id N (Max 250 characters) 1.
+Internal Review (Note: Agencies that have not received any RTI or IP Internal Review applications since 1 July 2013 (i.e. 'No' to Gateway question 2), are skipped over Section D8.1.)
 1.1 The agency has a procedure for tracking the timeframes for internal review applications (e.g. a checklist of steps to be undertaken for each application).
 1.2 The agency uses the prescribed written notice for notifying the applicant of the result of the internal review, including provision of reasons.
 1.3 The agency has a procedure for tracking the timeframes for internal review decision making.
 1.4 The agency has a process in place to ensure internal review decisions are notified to the applicant within 20 business days from receipt of application.
 1.5 Written notices of internal review decisions are provided to the applicants.
-2. External Review and Compliance Notices - (Note: Agencies that have not received notice regarding a decision of their agency (i.e. 'No' to 2.1 The agency has a procedure to seek more time from the Information Commissioner to process the application if a deemed decision is being externally reviewed.
+2. External Review and Compliance Notices (Note: Agencies that have not received notice that any regarding a decision of their agency (i.e. 'No' to Gatew 2.1 The agency has a procedure to seek more time from the Information Commissioner to process the application if a deemed decision is being externally reviewed.
 2.2 The agency understands that the onus is on the agency to show that the reviewable decision was justified.
 2.3 The agency understands and meets its obligations to assist the Information Commissioner.
-2.4 The agency understands and accepts its obligations to take any action required by a compliance notice issued under s158 of the IP Act.
-2.5 The agency routinely meets set timeframes in external reviews.
+2.4 The agency routinely meets set timeframes in external reviews.
+2.5 The agency understands and accepts its obligations to take any action required by a compliance notice issued under s158 of the IP Act.